Tynamix/ObjectFiller.NET/README.md

 ```

 **```MyFirstPlugin```** does basically the same thing as the **```RandomListItem```** plugin, but it is a good way to show you how easy it is to implement your own plugin.

+##License
+The Tynamix ObjectFiller.NET is released under the terms of the MIT license.

 ##Thank you for using ObjectFiller.NET